rlmwang/tweede-kamer-stemming-scraper/README.md

 **NOTE:** Voting details may appear on the website with a slight delay.

+**NOTE:** Wetsvoorstellen are skipped for now, as they have many steps and I still have to figure out how they work.

 ## Features

 - Scrapes motion title and type (`Motie`, `Brief commissie`, etc.)